 When we broaden the parameters of volunteering to include activities like attending local meetings or doing favors for neighbors, race and class gaps in civic participation shrink or even reverse.
 Our graphic shows gaps between disadvantaged groups and their more advantaged counterparts, such as the difference in volunteering rates between those without a high school diploma and those with a Bachelor's degree or higher, or between Black and white people.
 As this figure shows, Black and Latinx volunteering rates are around 12 percentage points less than white volunteering rates.
-If we included attending local public meetings as a form of volunteering, the Black-white gap shrinks to 2.5 percentage points and the Latinx-white gap reverses: Latinx meeting attendance is 1.6 percentage points greater than whites.
+If attending local public meetings was included within the data on volunteering, the Black-white gap would shrink.
+Likewise, the Latinx-white gap would also shrink as Latinx meeting attendance is 1.6 percentage points greater than white meeting attendance.